lunchboxer/Kokoros/README.md

 - The `koko` binary to `~/.local/bin` (user) or `/usr/local/bin` (system)
 - The voice data to `~/.local/share/koko` (user) or `/usr/local/share/koko` (system)

+The `koko` binary can be used without installation at `./target/release/koko`.

 ## Usage

 ### View available options